searene/sand/content/posts/find-the-majority-element-using-the-boyer-moore-majority-voting-algorithm.md

 $$2c > n$$

 That is true by the definition of $m$.
-So we know that the equation $\eqref{1}$ holds.
-Following the previous logic, we know that it means the algorithm works when the first number is the majority.
+So we know that the equation $\eqref{1}$ holds, which means $m$ is the majority number in the remaining $n - k$ numbers.
+Following the previous logic said above, we know that the algorithm works when the first number is the majority.

 ## When the first number is not the majority